bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 At the moment, it is true that no other language comes with the necessary ingredients to repeat this experiment (deep and shallow backends, sizeable benchmarks, and a boundary profiler).
-Such things happen in research; for example, only TypeScript has the userbase to support a large-scale study of programming with gradual types.
+Such things happen in research; for example, only TypeScript has the userbase to support a large-scale corpus study of programming with optional types.
 Until a second language implements the same set of ingredients, we cannot argue on a scientific basis that our experimental results generalize.

 That said, our findings do offer lessons for language designers and researchers at large:

-- For designers implementing a deep language, our results show the need for a boundary profiler.  (@Review C, a boundary profiler is a refinement of a statistical profiler, well in reach for other languages.
+- For designers implementing a language with deep types, our results show the benefits from also adding a boundary profiler.  (@Review C, a boundary profiler is a refinement of a statistical profiler, well in reach for other languages.
 Andersen et al. have an R implementation.)
+They also show that there is room for improvement on the profiling front --- an avenue for further research whose success our experiments can help quantify.

-- For designers implementing a shallow language, there is a need for better profiling tools.
+- For designers implementing a language with shallow types, there is a need for research on improving profiling tools.

-- For researchers, our experimental design merits reuse to address other pragmatic questions.
+- For designers considering the combination of the two, our results raise doubts about the benefits from the combination given the status quo in tooling and compiler support.
+More research is needed to unlock the potential of the combination.

+- For researchers and designers that are working on gradual typing languages, our experiment offers a template for evaluating their own linguistic setting.

-We imagine our results being used to guide language design and profiler design.
+Hence, we imagine our results being used to guide pragmatic language and profiler design.

 ### 2. Incorrect statements in Review A